 CF911: Help, How do I connect sites to a new instance w/ the ColdFusion 10/11 webserver config tool?

 Note: This blog post is from 2015.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.This one causes a lot of heartburn for folks: you add a new instance in CF10 or 11 (in editions other than Standard, which do support adding instances), and you find that you can't seem to have the web server configuration tool (wsconfig) connect sites to that new instance(s).
+And I may revise the content as necessary.This one causes a lot of heartburn for folks: you add a new instance in CF10 or 11 (in editions other than Standard, which do support adding instances), and you find that you can't seem to have the web server configuration tool (wsconfig) connect sites to that new instance(s).
 You never see the new instance listed in the UI of the wsconfig tool.
 What gives?

 The solution is relatively easy, and the problem could maybe be fixed (or at least warned about) by Adobe (and I just filed a bug report for it).
 Until that happens, I wanted to share this.
 For more, read on.

 If you're using CF 10 or 11, in the Enterprise, Trial, or Developer edition, you can add a new instance of CF, just like you could in the old Multiserver edition of CF 9 or earlier.
 (And as with CF9, you cannot add instances using CF 10/11 Standard.
 If you're using that edition, you may not want to bother reading any further.
 Same with if you never add instances in Enterprise/Dev/Trial.)